-If you’ve got one, then this is a great way to go unnoticed.
-You can stand really far away and still capture the subject as if you were up close.
-Telephoto lenses also force the perspective onto your subject, which makes it less about the scene and more about the person, which is why they’re often used for portraits.
+If you’ve got one, telephoto lenses are a great way to go unnoticed.
+You can stand really far away and still capture a subject as though you were up close.
+Telephoto lenses also force the perspective onto your subject, making it less about the scene and more about the person, hence they’re often used for portraits.

 5 – Add Context

-If you’re worried about being seen taking photos of someone who may not what to have their photo taken, try shooting with your camera at hip hight.
-This gives a new, different perspective on a situation that you won’t be used to and adds to the ‘candid’ feel of the photo.
-Try using live view to compose a shot at first if you’re ending up with a lot of bad photos.
+If you’re worried about being seen taking photos of someone who may not want their photo taken, try shooting with your camera at hip hight.
+This gives a new and exciting perspective on a situation that you won’t be used to, also adding to the ‘candid’ feel of the shot.

 7 – Keep Quiet and Blend in